It is critical to know how long your patients stay with you for forecasting revenue. We will refer to this metric as your Patient Recall Time.

 If you do, you would miss up to 50% of your patients when you calculate lifespan.
 These patients are not churned.
 They are just a little slower to rebook than average.

 Disclaimer: Technically, you are not finding the “maximum” patient recall time.
 The true maximum could be an outlier and not representative of your patients.
-For simplicity, we will just call it max patient recall time.

 Without Excel: Estimate max patient recall time

 A PERT estimate is best if you are not comfortable with spreadsheets.
 It is also great if you have been in practice for less than three years.

 Guess how long one of your patients or clients typically goes between appointments.
 Convert this figure to years.

 Then, jot down the longest and shortest span between appointments that you have seen.
 Convert each figure to years.
 Multiply your first guess by “4” and add it to your shortest and longest guesses.
 Divide this sum by “6”.
 You will use this number as your mean patient recall time, Tu.
 Save it for later.

 Now, find your max patient recall time using this formula.
 You are calculating a sample standard deviation to represent 95% of our patient recall times.

 This value Tmax is an upper limit representative of most of your patient recall times.
 We will refer to it as your max patient recall time from now on.